AvshalomP/Warbler/README.md

 * Authorization:

-  * One cannot manage messages without being authorized
+  * One cannot manage messages without being authenticated

   * One cannot delete messages created by other users